 - Tickets - International Flight Air Tickets

-- Items - Items of Personal Nature like travel insurance, alcoholic beverages, laundry service, souvenirs, photo, and video camera fees if any applies.
+- Items of Personal Nature like travel insurance, alcoholic beverages, laundry service, souvenir, photo and video camera fee if any applies.

 - Others - Anything not mentioned in the tour program is not included.